After record profit run, Stanbic Bank’s Juuko set for regional job

 What you need to know:

-Standard Bank Group’s Regional Chief Executive for East Africa Patrick Mweheire tells Monitor in an exclusive interview that after a stellar performance as the first female chief executive of Uganda’s largest commercial bank, Anne Juuko deserves bigger responsibilities within the group.
-Excerpts:
+- Standard Bank Group’s Regional Chief Executive for East Africa Patrick Mweheire tells Daily Monitor in an exclusive interview that after a stellar performance as the first female chief executive of Uganda’s largest commercial bank, Anne Juuko deserves bigger responsibilities within the group.

 From your vantage point overseeing the region for the continent’s largest commercial bank by assets, what do you see as East Africa’s medium and long-term economic growth prospects?